ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/platforms.md

 ## Update the Splash Screen and Application Icon

 Before taking this step, make sure you have `cordova-res` installed globally by typing `cordova-res --version`.
-If you do not have it instsalled, run the following command:
+If you do not have it installed, run the following command:

 ```bash
 npm i -g cordova-res